apache/cassandra/doc/source/architecture/dynamo.rst

 - Replica synchronization for handling permanent failures
 - Dynamo Ring Membership and Failure Detection

-We shall discuss each of these next.
+We shall discuss these next.

 Simple Interface for storing objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^